drcrane/mockingwithalinker/README.md

 }
 ```

 In traditional Unix style success is indicated by an exit code of 0.
+The exit
+code may be used by testing frameworks or scripts to determine test success.
+In the bash shell the return code may be printed with `echo $?`:

+    $ true
+    $ echo $?
+    0
+    $ false
+    $ echo $?
+    1

 Of course this will not compile without the implementation of service, for
 completeness there are multiple implementations that will be used for